WillCMcC/chordboy/agent_docs/keyboard-mapping.md

 ## Grace Note Keys

-While holding a preset key (0-9), these keys re-articulate specific notes:
+While holding a preset key (0-9), these keys re-articulate specific notes.

+**Important:** Grace notes only trigger when:
+1. A preset key is held AND matches an active recalled preset
+2. No root keys (QWER/ASDF/ZXCV) are pressed (indicates chord building)

 **Single Notes (g/h/j/k/l):**
 - `G` = 1st note of chord